SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modelling Spillover

 \section{Modelling Spillover}

-Spillover refers to transferring a virus from its usual circulating species, known as the reservoir, to a different species, known as the host.
+Spillover refers to transferring a virus from its usual circulating species, known as the reservoir, to a different species, known as the novel host.
 In the host species, the virus can either perish or undergo adaptations, potentially leading to the emergence of an epidemic.
 Zoonotic infectious diseases spread from animals to humans.
 Sixty percent of human infectious diseases are zoonotic, and seventy-five percent are emerging zoonoses \citep{salyer2017prioritizing}.
-Most emerging zoonoses diseases are caused by viruses, including avian influenza, rabies, and Ebola.
+Many emerging zoonotic diseases are caused by viruses, including avian influenza, rabies, and Ebola\citep{sahu2021emergence,nandi2021probability}.

 The graphical representation in Figure \ref{fig:6} illustrates the transfer of infection, referred to as spillover.
 The upper network represents a reservoir network, where the nodes are highlighted in red.
 The lower network represents the population of a novel host, with its nodes marked in blue.
+The red and blue links between the agents of reservoir and novel host population network denotes the intra network connection between the agents.
 The black-directed links indicate the transmission of the disease from the infected agents in the reservoir network to the agents in the novel host population network.

-Spillover is an occurrence that relies on probability.
-It means that whenever an individual susceptible to a disease comes into contact with another individual in a different population who is infected, the disease can spread from the infected individual (usually an animal) to the susceptible one (usually a person).
-Spillover does not occur when there is no interaction between a susceptible individual and an infected individual or when there is no effective transmission of the infection.

 In a contact network where there are already some infected individuals, the spread of a disease can occur, and various factors influence the extent of the spread.
 However, if we keep all other properties of the network constant, it has been observed that when the initial number of infected individuals is low, the threshold for an epidemic to occur becomes higher.
 This means that if the initial number of infected individuals is very low, the spread of the disease can be controlled \citep{machado2022effect}.